spawnmarvel/quickguides/azure/Sample-exam-questions/readme.md

 IP flow verify lest you specify a source and destination IPv4 address, port, protocol (TCP or UDP), and traffic direction (inbound or outbound).
 IP flow verify can identify network security group (NSG) that prevents communication.

-NSG Flow logs is a feature of Azure Network Watcher that allows you to log information about IP traffic flowing trhough an NSG.
+NSG Flow logs is a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through an NSG.

 Although the logs may help you identify the source of the issue, it requires much more configuration and manual evaluation.